beeware/colosseum/docs/how-to/contribute.rst

 Go to the `Colosseum repository on GitHub <https://github.com/pybee/colosseum>`__, and fork the repository into your own Github account.

 Then, you need to set up your development environment.
 To work on Colosseum, you'll need Python 3.4+ installed on your computer.
-Create a virtual environment, and clone your Colosseum fork::
+Create a virtual environment, and clone your Colosseum, now python3 supports virtualenv so we'll install that along and create our virtual environment. fork::

     $ mkdir beeware
     $ cd beeware
+    $ pip3 install virtualenv
-    $ python3 -m venv venv
+    $ virtualenv -p python3 venv
-    $ source venv/bin/activate.sh
+    $ source venv/bin/activate
     $ git clone git@github.com:<your github username>/colosseum.git
     $ cd colosseum